These functions generate the SQL used in rows_*(in_place = TRUE).

 SQLite

-This method uses the ON CONFLICT
+This method uses the ON CONFLICT clause and therefore requires a unique

-index on the columns specified in by
+index on the columns specified in by.

 Upsert Methods